RPI-DATA/jupyter-book/_build/notebooks/linearregression.md

-## Correlation Matrix Heatmap
+### Correlation Matrix Heatmap
 We now have a decent list of candidate features to use in our model, sorted by how strongly they're correlated with the SalePrice column.
 For now, I will keep only the features that have a correlation of 0.3 or higher.
 This cutoff is a bit arbitrary and, in general, it's a good idea to experiment with this cutoff.
 For example, you can train and test models using the columns selected using different cutoffs and see where your model stops improving.

 The next thing we need to look for is for potential collinearity between some of these feature columns.
-Collinearity is when 2 feature columns are highly correlated and stand the risk of duplicating information.
-If we have 2 features that convey the same information using 2 different measures or metrics, we need to choose just one or predictive accuracy can suffer.
+Collinearity is when two feature columns are highly correlated and stand the risk of duplicating information.
+If we have two features that convey the same information using two different measures or metrics, we need to choose just one or predictive accuracy can suffer.

-While we can check for collinearity between 2 columns using the correlation matrix, we run the risk of information overload.
+While we can check for collinearity between two columns using the correlation matrix, we run the risk of information overload.
 We can instead generate a correlation matrix heatmap using Seaborn to visually compare the correlations and look for problematic pairwise feature correlations.
 Because we're looking for outlier values in the heatmap, this visual representation is easier.